 This post includes affiliate links.

 As a crochet designer, there is one question I get asked the most, especially when I have crocheters test my patterns.
-“How do I just my gauge?
+“How do I adjust my gauge?
 It seems off” It makes sense.
 Everyone has a different tension and way of holding their yarn and hook.
 And then on top of that, the speed also determines partially how the tension of a project looks like.

 Most of the time, measuring gauge is extremely important when crocheting wearables, such as hats, cardigans, pants, etc. In my opinion, the gauge is not very important when it comes to scarves or blankets or even bags.

-The Most Important Part of all: Measuring & Adjusting Gauge Photo Tutorial
+The Most Important Part of all:

 Ok, let’s start and talk about how to actually measure gauge.
 It really is much easier than you might have thought, But you simply use a gauge ruler or a normal ruler and lay it flat onto your crochet project or swatch.
 In my example, I made a 4×4 inch swatch that fits right into my 4×4 inch gauge ruler.
+Here is another one of my favorite GAUGE RULERs.

 Now, simply count the number of stitches for one row that fit into 4 inches, for my example.
 For my swatch, I lifted it up and counted the top row which is 13 single crochet stitches.
 Then I counted the number of rows that fit into the same length of 4 inches.
 I counted 15 rows.

 You can also measure a much smaller space.
 Below, you see me use a 1×1 inch gauge ruler.
 That is actually my preferred method unless I use bulky yarn or stitch patterns that do not fit into a small space like that.
-In my 1×1 inch square for my swatch I counted 3 stitches in one row and 4 rows in total.
+In my 1×1 inch square for my swatch, I counted 3 stitches in one row and 4 rows in total.

-Now, that you know how to measure gauge, let’s talk about how to adjust your tension to make it fit the gauge you need to match for a specific pattern.
+Now, that you know how to measure the gauge, let’s talk about how to adjust your tension to make it fit the gauge you need to match for a specific pattern.

 Let’s imagine that your tension is too tight.
 What should you do to get the gauge you need for a pattern.
 Well, there are multiple ways to do it.
 One way would be to loosen up your tension.
 But that is the hardest thing to do for most crocheters as they constantly have to think about not making it tight.